GladysAssistant/v4-website/en/docs/api/5_setup_env.md

 ---
-id: setup-development-environnement
+id: setup-development-environment
-title: Setup a development environnement
+title: Setup a development environment
-sidebar_label: Setup a development environnement
+sidebar_label: Setup a development environment
 ---

 You'll find here instructions to setup a dev env for Gladys 4.